AjuAJ/AutoSec/CAN_P1.md

    - Identify the specific command that turns the LED ON.

 3. **Taking Control of the LED**
-   - Turn the LED ON
+   - Keep the LED ON using your own data transmission, marking the challenge as complete.